cdalab/Strava-Extract-Actvity-Data/README.md

        get_activities.run()

-### Second open the "cyclists" folder with pycharm.
+## Open the "extractor" folder with pycharm.

 1. Install all the required packages

        pip install requirements.txt

-2. place a pickle folder that contains list of Riders.
+2. Place a pickle folder that contains list of Riders inside the data folder.

-3. run the main.py and specify the username index, low slicing bound of riders and high slicing bound of riders.
+3. Run the main.py and specify the username index, low slicing bound of riders and high slicing bound of riders.

 for example: